BrMacCath/Table-of-Contents/README.md

 # Set Up

-> I will update this readme shortly but there were a few features added that have changed the plugin significantly.
-I have to redo the old gifs and restructure the layout of this readme.
+You can adjust a some of the settings for your table of contents.
+Note that most settings do not adjust table of contents that have already been made.
+Those you will have to update manually.
+The one exception to this is the list of characters you want to remove from titles.

 ## Arrow labels